-It hasn't taken long for modders to start tweaking XCOM 2 mods to work with War of the Chosen.
+Modders have tweaked plenty of XCOM 2 mods to work with War of the Chosen.
 You can find all them using the War of the Chosen tag on the Steam workshop.
 To install, make sure you are logged in with your Steam account and then click the 'subscribe' button on the mod page of your choice.
 When you start the Steam client mods you've subscribed to will automatically download.
 When you start XCOM 2: War of the Chosen you can then turn individual mods on and off using the mod checklist.

 Always check the workshop descriptions for details on bugfixes and additional mods you might need to keep things working smoothly, and bear in mind that turning mods on and off in the middle of a playthrough can cause problems with the save, as you might expect.
-Without further ado, here are my favourites mods so far, featuring a mix of quality of life changes, AI overhauls, and cool character and gear mods.
+Without further ado, here are my favourites mods, featuring a mix of quality of life changes, AI overhauls, and cool character and gear mods.

 Stop Wasting my Time

 One of the very best XCOM mods returns for War of the Chosen.
 Stop Wasting my Time gets rid of all the little pauses you'll see in battles after soldiers shoot, throw grenades, get a kill, hit cover and so on.
 Unskippable Bradford VO has been snipped.
 The mod also speeds up the Avenger on the strategy map, increases the speed of your Gremlin drones by 150%, and even makes colours on the colour picker appear faster.
 The mod doesn't affect game balance in any way, it just speeds everything up by cutting sluggish movement throughout the game.

 For even more time-saving measures, consider installing Instant Avenger Menus, which removes the dissolving holo globe animation during transitions from the Avenger to the world map, reduces pauses during Avatar updates, and instantly snaps between rooms in the Avenger so you can get to building upgrades and equipment quickly.